10 May 2016

 There is a lot at stake, so we need to address this challenge now.
 In the UK alone, the market for affordable composites for the automotive industry is predicted to grow from a current value of approximately £300m to over £3bn in 2030, whilst the total global market could be worth £80bn.

-In my role as chairman of the Automotive Council’s Manufacturing Group we have recognised this opportunity and realising it has become one of our key projects.
+In my role as chairman of the Automotive Council’s Manufacturing Group, we have recognised this opportunity and realising it has become one of our key projects.

-We’ve established that there is very real appetite for affordable structural composites if we can overcome the process and technical barriers, and cost of materials.
+We’ve established that there is a very real appetite for affordable structural composites if we can overcome the process and technical barriers, and cost of materials.

 To this end, working with the Composites Leadership Forum and the National Composites Centre in Bristol – part of the High Value Manufacturing Catapult – we have scoped out a national plan showing what technology and supply chain capability the UK requires to succeed in this market.
 The elements of the plan cover everything from the development of materials to the final forming of the components using processes such as Resin Transfer Moulding.